ostdotcom/website-docupony/platform/sdk/docs/server-side-sdks/java.md

 **Source code:** [Java SDK GitHub Repo](https://github.com/ostdotcom/ost-sdk-java/tree/v2.0.0)

 ## 4. Get Token Information
-To get the information about your Brand Token, you will have to use `tokens` service provided by Java SDK.
+To get the information about your Token, you will have to use `tokens` service provided by Java SDK.

 ### Instantiating the SDK object
 Before using any service of SDK, you will have to provide API key and API secret to instantiate new SDK object.